sarkug/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to get the file details

 A script to create a symlink

+A script to copy html files to parent dir